6 popular procurement methods & tips to choose suppliers

 Keep records of receipts and track relevant metrics such as invoice cycle time and the average cost per invoice with accounts payable.

-We recommend using a payment authorization process to compare documents like the invoice, purchase order, and receipt.
-This will also help you uncover details that don't align in the papers.
+We recommend using a payment authorisation process to compare documents like the invoice, purchase order, and receipt.
+This will also help you uncover details that don't align with the papers.

 Use a spend management platform to control company expenses

 Spend analysis in procurement has gone beyond interpreting expenditures.
-To achieve cost-efficiency, you need to coordinate people, products, and sourcing methods and track how your suppliers fulfill their obligations.
+To achieve cost-efficiency, you need to coordinate people, products, and sourcing methods and track how your suppliers fulfil their obligations.

 Carrying out this process manually is complicated as you must track various market information from multiple external sources.
 Using a spend management software tool like Spendesk makes the most sense as it helps your business gain spend control quickly and conveniently.